 Connect to a case manager by calling SCFHP Case Management toll free at 1-877-590-8999 (TTY: 711), Monday through Friday, 8:30 a.m. to 5 p.m.

 Frequently asked questions

-When you enroll in SCFHP Cal MediConnect, a case manager will be offered to help you.
-A case manager is a clinician or other trained person who provides care coordination services for you, especially during care transitions and hospital discharges.
+When you enroll in SCFHP Cal MediConnect Plan, a case manager will be offered to help you.
+A case manager is a clinician or other highly trained person who provides care coordination services for you, especially during care transitions and hospital discharges.
 This is a person who will work with you and with your care team to create an individual care plan.
 For example, your case manager can help you:

 - Coordinate your health care (doctor visits, home health, behavioral health, therapy)